CBG effects: All about cannabigerol

 Neuroprotective properties

 CBG shows promising neuroprotective properties that are of great interest in medical research.
 Studies using models of neurodegenerative diseases such as Huntington's disease have shown that CBG could help protect nerve cells from damage and improve the viability of these cells.
-This effect makes CBG a potential candidate for the development of treatments for various neurological diseases.
+This effects makes CBG a potential candidate for the development of treatments for various neurological diseases.

-Anti-cancer properties
+Anticancer properties

-The anti-tumor properties of CBG are also of great interest in research.
+The anti-tumour properties of CBG are also of great interest in research.
 Experimental studies have shown that CBG can slow the growth of certain cancer cells, particularly in colon cancer.
 CBG appears to stimulate the cells to destroy themselves - a process known as apoptosis - and could therefore be used as part of a cancer therapy in the future.

-Anti-inflammatory effect
+Anti-inflammatory effects

 The anti-inflammatory effects of CBG are particularly relevant for chronic inflammatory diseases such as inflammatory bowel disease.
 CBG can help to reduce the production of pro-inflammatory chemical messengers in the body and thus dampen inflammatory processes.
 This offers potential therapeutic possibilities for the treatment of a range of inflammatory conditions.